 1.2.2 Wire Ties: Ties must be manufactured from wire, which conforms to ASTM A 510.
+Manufacturers shall follow a regular procedure of testing and inspection.
+Break tests shall be tested within a range from one-fourth inch to 5 inches per minute of elongation.
+Torsion testing must be performed according to sections 1.2.2.2.2.2 and 1.2.2.2.3.2.
 Each bundle of wire shall bear a certification that the wire ties have been manufactured according to the specifications for Bale Packaging Materials as published by the JCIBPC.
 The certification shall also show the name and address of the wire tie manufacturer and contain a quality control code that will permit the ties to be identified to the 2,000-pound lot and/or wire carrier.
 Wire ties shall be fabricated within a NAFTA country.